The Most Loved Grocery Store Chains in America

 This darling of the Southeast operates more than 1,100 stores in 10 states, and shoppers love to go in for those weekly specials.
-Customers ranked them above average for checkout speed, which is a key consideration when they’re deciding where to do their weekly shopping (and where not to).
+Customers ranked the store above average for checkout speed, which is a key consideration when they’re deciding where to do their weekly shopping (and where not to).

 Why shop wrong when you can ShopRite?
 With a 53% approval rating and a scattering of stores in the Northeast, ShopRite earns high marks for both item selection and value for the money.
-Plus, with digital coupons and grocery ordering from home, it’s clear they’re keen on keeping up with the speed of progress.
+Plus, with digital coupons and grocery ordering from home, it’s clear the company is keen on keeping up with the speed of progress.

-Winn-Dixie slides into 12th place thanks to their 54% approval rating on the Customer Loyalty Index.
-This Florida-based chain operates in the southeast corner of the country and is well-known for their private-label Chek brand soft drinks as well as fresh meat (they’re even called “The Beef People”).
+Winn-Dixie slides into 12th place thanks to its 54% approval rating on the Customer Loyalty Index.
+This Florida-based chain operates in the southeast corner of the country and is well-known for its private-label Chek brand soft drinks as well as fresh meat (it’s even called “The Beef People”).

 Oh, Target.
 What list of most loved would be complete without you?
-In an effort to compete with retail behemoth Walmart, Target has been working hard to step up their grocery game, and customers are taking notice.
-From better selection to better values and an increase in quality, store brand offerings, shoppers are getting everything they need at Target.
-All of this earns them the 11th spot for 2017.
+In an effort to compete with retail behemoth Walmart, Target has been working hard to step up its grocery game, and customers are taking notice.
+From better selection to better values and an increase in quality, store-brand offerings, shoppers are getting everything they need at Target.
+All of this earns Target the 11th spot for 2017.

 11. Fry’s Food and Drug

 If you don’t live in Arizona, then you probably haven’t been to Fry’s.
 But that didn’t stop this Southeastern grocery chain from clinching the ninth spot on the list.
 Customers appreciate the value for the money and quick checkouts most of all.